judexzhu/judexzhu.github.io/_posts/2016-08-12-Docker-Swarm-Study- Notes-(1).md

 You can create a Docker Swarm cluster using the ***swarm executable image*** from a container or using an ***executable swarm binary*** you install on your system.

-> For I have a MacOX system, I'm gonna install docker on my Mac, for ["How to install Docker on Mac "][1]
+> For I have a MacOX system, I'm gonna install docker on my Mac, Details about ["How to install Docker on Mac "][1]

 [1]:https://docs.docker.com/engine/installation/mac/